Skip to Content

 Jaw Joint Flexibility

-You’ll find their flexible jaws can stretch to accommodate eggs up to three times their head size.
+Their flexible jaws, supported by elastic ligaments and specialized jaw biomechanics, stretch wide enough to handle eggs up to three times their head size.

 Specialized Belly Scales